 Harvard Business School: Digital Transformation: A New Roadmap for Success

-International Journal of Health Geographics: On the Internet of Things, smart cities, and the WHO Healthy Cities
+International Journal of Health Geographics: On the Internet of Things, Smart Cities, and the WHO Healthy Cities

 Journal of Healthcare Engineering: IoT-Based Applications in Healthcare Devices